 In 2010, Sabrina founded the NORML Women’s Alliance, the first nationwide women’s outreach organization in the cannabis sector, and is a founding advisor for Women Grow.
 In 2014, she established NORML’s first satellite office in Denver, Colorado where she founded the NORML Business Network to promote corporate social responsibility within the cannabis industry.
 Sabrina is the Chair of the California Cannabis Industry Association Retail Committee, sits on the Advisory Council for Students for Sensible Drug Policy Advisory, and is a member of the Council for Responsible Cannabis Policy’s National Packaging and Labeling Standards Committee.

 How do you incorporate gender parity, social justice and environmental sustainability into your work and the growth of your business/organization?

-I incorporate gender parity into my work and the growth of my organization by serving as an active member of Women Grow, and by championing a diverse workforce within BPG.
+I incorporate gender parity into my work and the growth of my organization by raising awareness and speaking publicly on gender parity as it relates to the cannabis industry, actively engaging with Women Grow, advising newcomers and championing a diverse workforce.
 From giving back to the community to operating at the highest professional standards, Berkeley Patients Group has embedded corporate social responsibility into the very fabric of their DNA – and that philosophy is reflected in everything I do.

 Social Media Handles